thiefd/thiefd-with-docker/README.md

 # Thiefd, Functions-as-a-Service in Lua

-This README provides step-by-step instructions for setting up and running THIEFD, and open-source function-as-a-service framework written in Lua.
+This README provides step-by-step instructions for setting up and running THIEFD, an open-source function-as-a-service framework written in Lua.

 ## Prerequisites